 Include the logo of your brand in a story’s ad.
 Your followers are not the only ones viewing your Instagram story, your target audience, which you would have selected when setting up your ad, might also be watching.
-These people may have never heard or seen your brand before, that’s why it’s important to add your logo to make it recognizable for the viewers.
+These people may have never heard of or seen your brand before, that’s why it’s important to add your logo to make it recognizable to the viewers.

-When creating these stories, you have to stay true to you brand’s overall appearance.
+When creating these stories, you have to stay true to your brand’s overall appearance.
 The aesthetic that you implement on your Instagram page should be continued in your stories.
 This will help people stay engaged with your brand and create brand recognition.

 Many brands host takeovers on their Instagram Stories.
 A ‘takeover’ is where a person, often an influencer, takes over the brand’s Instagram Stories for the whole day.

 The goal of these takeovers is to give the viewers a look inside your company or products to gain a refreshing perspective.
 The idea is closely connected to influencer marketing, which is a type of marketing where brands and influencers work together in a campaign to expand the reach of said campaign.

 There are a few options that work very well for these Instagram Stories takeovers.
 A good example is "A day in the life": Your followers will get to take a look in your host’s daily life.
 Keep in mind that you should pick an influencer that fits in your brand.